EDAO-Project/Jazero/README.md

 Now, all executable .jar files are in the new folder respective `target`.
 These can be executed with `java -jar <JAR FILE>`.

-## Working with Calypso
+## Working with Jazero
-Here we describe working with Calypso, how to load Calypso with tables, load indexes, load embeddings, and search Calypso.
+Here we describe working with Jazero, how to load Jazero with tables, load indexes, load embeddings, and search Jazero.

-### Loading Calypso
+### Loading Jazero
-Tables in Calypso are loaded and stored either natively on disk or in HDFS (HDFS is not yet supported).
+Tables in Jazero are loaded and stored either natively on disk or in HDFS (HDFS is not yet supported).
 Loading of embeddings must be performed first as the embeddings are used to construct indexes during loading of tables.

 ##### Loading Embeddings

-Calypso also uses embeddings to represent entities.
+Jazero also uses embeddings to represent entities.
 Consider using <a href="https://github.com/EDAO-Project/DBpediaEmbedding">this</a> repository to generate RDF embeddings.

 Every entity embedding must be contained in one line in the embeddings file, and each value must be separated by the same delimiter.